30mhz/resin-utils/README.md

 Run:
 ```

-Press the corresponding number the function you want to run.
+Press the corresponding number of the function you want to run.

 ### Get device list (UUID)
 This function will return all Resin devices with the corresponding UUID sorted on device name: